 Nominations are accepted on an ongoing basis throughout the year.
-However, the deadline to submit nominations for the subsequent year is normally the second Friday of each September.
-Please see the nomination instructions for specific deadline and return details.
+However, the deadline to submit nominations for consideration for the following year’s spring Convocation is normally in mid- September.
+The current year’s deadline can be found here.
+Please see the nomination package instructions for submission details.

 who are past honorary degree recipients?

 Recipients represent a range of disciplines and backgrounds.
 Their community, national, or global involvement is noteworthy, and their extraordinary achievements are easily identified by their peers and the broader community.
 The list of recipients from 1850 to the present will provide a sense of the range of individuals who have been honoured.